US Democrats announce two articles of impeachment against Donald Trump | DW | 10.12.2019

 "Our president holds the ultimate public trust.
 When he betrays that trust and puts himself before country, he endangers the constitution, he endangers our democracy and he endangers our national security," said Jerry Nadler, chairman of the House Judiciary Committee.

-The charges will be taken to a vote in the House of Representatives next week, which, if successful, will mean Trump officially faces impeachment.
+The charges will be taken to a vote in the House of Representatives next week, which, if successful, will mean Trump officially faces impeachment, paving the way for a trial in the Senate.
 Only two presidents have successfully been impeached before: Bill Clinton in 1998 and Andrew Johnson in 1868, both of whom kept their positions, neither of whom were deposed.
 Richard Nixon resigned before being impeached.

 Trump swiftly responded to the developments, calling it a witch hunt.